 If you’ve got a smaller TV, the Vizio SB2920 is the best cheap soundbar to get.
 It’s a real bargain.
 While on the small side for a soundbar, the 29 x 3 x 3-inch unit doesn't sound diminutive — it creates a wide soundfield that gives the illusion of a much bigger speaker.
 It gets loud enough to fill a large room with and performs well on a variety of types of audio.
 It has solid bass performance — without a subwoofer, though you can add one for even more oomph — and clear, resonant vocals that make it easy to understand dialog happening on the screen.
 It's also built solidly.

 The main downside is that music streamed over Bluetooth is average at best, with the vocals getting lost in the mix.
 It also lacks HDMI, so you can’t connect your video sources directly to it.

 If you want better sound, but don't have a good place to put a soundbar, a soundbase — which goes under your TV stand — could be the solution.
-Pyle's 20.6 x 12 x 3-inch PSBV600BT is one of the few soundbases you’ll find for under $100.
+Pyle's 20.6 x 12 x 3-inch PSBV600BT is one of the few soundbases you’ll find for such little cash.
 The PSBV600BT uses its 12-inch depth to its advantage by including a woofer in the unit, which results in big, booming bass.
 It also has enough power to fill a large room with sound.
 With optical digital, 3.5mm and stereo RCA wired connections, along with Bluetooth for wireless, this Pyle soundbase is likely to be compatible with your TV.
 (However, it lacks HDMI.)
 The unit can support TVs up to 110 pounds.